kurron/jvm-development-environment/README.md

 ```

 `xubuntu` is the default but you can also run `vagrant up xedhat` to run
-another distribution.
+the Red Hat distribution.
 You can run concurrent instances if you have the hardware and the need.

 ## Upgrading
 Sometimes the Vagrant file changes which can cause some subtle issues, such as creating an orphaned virutal machine.